NickRK4/dormi/README.md

 # dormi
-A platform for college students to find affordable apartments in the city
+A platform for matching college students in dorms